haydenwagner/slide-swell/README.md

     </script>

-### Detailed steps:
+### Detailed installation instructions:

-1. Add slide-swell Sylesheet and JavaScript files to html file
+1. Add the slide-swell JavaScript and CSS files to your html file

 2. Add a div with the class 'slideSwell' and an ID of your choice

 3. Add your slider images as normal <img> tags inside that div

-4. In a script tag (below the slide-swell JavaScript file) make a new slide-swell object by calling 'new SlideSwell([divID]) (divID would be whatever ID you gave your div in step 2.
+4. In a script tag (below the slide-swell JavaScript file) make a new slide-swell object by calling 'new SlideSwell([divID]) (divID would be whatever ID you gave your div in step 2).